 Earning a Doctor of Nursing Practice (DNP) in Maine

 Maine’s DNP programs are available to both BSN and MSN-prepared RNs and APRNs:

 - BSN-DNP (post-bachelor’s for BSN-educated RNs) programs generally offer their students the chance to earn an MSN before transitioning into the DNP program.
 This enables RNs in an APRN track to obtain national certification and initial APRN licensure in their chosen role (nurse practitioner, nurse midwife, clinical nurse specialist, nurse anesthetist).
 Programs are also available in tracks like executive leadership, informatics and health policy that don’t involve direct patient care.
 BSN-to-DNP programs typically involve at least 3 years of full-time study and approximately 90 credits.
 The number of credits varies somewhat depending on the specialty.

-- MSN-DNP (post-master’s for MSN-educated RNs and APRNs) programs are designed for nurses that already possess an MSN, offering APRNs the option to advance to leadership roles in clinical practice, add an additional specialty or patient population focus, or choose a track outside of direct patient care in such areas as executive leadership or informatics.
-MSN-DNP programs typically involve at least 1.5 years of study to earn 30-36 credits.
+- MSN-DNP (post-master’s for MSN-educated APRNs) programs are designed for nurses that already possess an MSN, offering APRNs the option to advance to leadership roles in clinical practice, add an additional specialty or patient population focus, or choose a track outside of direct patient care in such areas as executive leadership or informatics.
+MSN-DNP programs typically involve at least 1.5 years of study and consist of about 30-36 credits.

 Maine’s nurses are increasingly seeking out the flexibility of accredited online programs as an alternative to the state’s one campus-based program.
 While courses will be online, DNP students complete their practicum requirements at local partner sites.
 Thus, they will have to work with school advisors to identify local partners that have established arrangements with their school.
 Flexible formats that are frequently offered by both online and campus-based programs include: